 Its goal is to take the work out of pinning for you.
 Once or twice a month you go to the Tailwind site and schedule all your pins for the month.
 You can then sit back and let them do the work for you all month long while you work on other things.

 Tailwind will pin to your own and group boards throughout the day, as many times as you wish.

 If you want to see exactly how I schedule my pins to Pinterest using Tailwind, you can read all about it here >> How To Loop Pins Using Tailwind (in just 15 minutes a month)

-You can use this referral link for a free month of Tailwind if you would like to check it out.
+You can use this referral link for 100 free pins scheduled out via Tailwind if you would like to check it out.

 Many bloggers have found great success with these Pinterest schedulers and have seen their traffic grow in leaps and bounds.

 - They free up your time to work on other projects